Hold-Krykke-BA/DBD/Assignment2/README.md

 **What NoSQL generally gains:**
 * Easier to shard and distribute the data across a cluster and by extension higher read/write scalability.
-* NoSQL have a looser data model so you can have sparser data sets and variable data sets organized in documents or name/value column sets.
+* NoSQL have a looser data model so you can have sparser data sets, variable data sets and unstructured data sets organized in documents or name/value column sets.
 Data models are not as hard wired.
 * Schema migrations can be easier but puts burden on application layer to adjust to changes in data model.